ruleminer/exception-rules/README.md

 # Exception-Rules

 This repository contains the datasets, algorithm implementations, and experimental results associated with the article "Discovering Exception Rules via Sequential Covering in
-Classification, Regression, and Survival Data" submitted to the ECAI 2025 conference.
+Classification, Regression, and Survival Data".

 ## Repository Structure